g10draw/Auto-Flask-App-Skeleton-Creator/README.md

 # Flask Application Skeleton Creator
-This python script creates the basic structure of a flask web application with activated virtual environment and pre-installed flask module.
+This python script creates the basic structure of a flask application and opens command promt with activated virtual environment and pre-installed flask module.

-## This script executes four main steps:
+## This script executes in four steps:
 ### 1. Creates a Flask Web App File Structure
 ```
 your_app/